oddlittleturtle/ccupfo4/README.md

 # Creation Club Unofficial Patch - Fallout 4
 Repository for Creation Club Unofficial Patch issue tracking and source scripts

+### How to report issues
 If there are other CC that the devs forgot to take into consideration and cause weirdness like Virgil, I'll look into them.
+If you find a bug with the patch, report the problem on the [issue tracker](https://github.com/oddlittleturtle/ccupfo4/issues) for me to look into.

+### How to Contribute
 If you see something with the scripts you want to change or find a bug with the patch, make a pull request rather than copying source scripts to a new mod or simply report the problem on the [issue tracker](https://github.com/oddlittleturtle/ccupfo4/issues) for me to look into.

 # Creations available:
   * **Tesla Cannon:**